 When people think about the institution of chattel slavery that existed in the United States before the Civil War, the first thing that usually comes to mind is an image of slaves working in the fields on large plantations in the South.
 However, slavery was very much a part of northern life as well, and life for a northern slave could be just as brutal.
 By 1790, New York was the largest slave-holding state north of the Mason-Dixon line, a distinction due in large part to the number of slaves in New York City.
-It wasn't completely abolished in New York until 1827.
+Although it was abolished in New York in 1827, gradual manumission laws kept some slaves bound to their former masters as indentured servants until 1848, as explained here:

 There were some important differences between slavery in the North and South.
 Northern farms were generally smaller, and since the growing season here was shorter and slaves could only work in the fields part of the year, the rest of the time they would clear land (chopped wood was also needed for the making of charcoal), run mills, or work at other trades, and it was a common practice for middle-class tradesmen or shop-keepers to own one or two slaves.
 In the Hudson Valley, slaves also helped with the patent surveys.
 The result was that most slaves tended to live singly or in small groups, unlike on the large southern plantations.
 Most slaves in the North had more freedom of movement than their southern counterparts.
 It is also important to note that, due to gradual manumission laws in New York, there were three degrees of freedom: slave, indentured servant, and free, and all three could co-exist in one household.